home-assistant/home-assistant.io/source/_integrations/easee.markdown

 |T4|L2|L3|||
 |T5|L3|||||

+E.g. for a 3-phase TN system, the voltage of phase L! is voltageT2T3, for L2 it is voltageT2T4, for L3 it is voltageT2T5, and so on.

 ## Disclaimer

-This software is not affiliated with or endorsed by Easee.
+This software is not affiliated with or endorsed by Easee AS.